-So when these consumers use mobile devices to seek information and ask for help on company websites, what kind of CX are they having?
-In many cases, not a good one:
+But when these consumers use mobile devices to seek information and ask for help on company websites, what kind of CX are they having?
+In many cases, not a good one, with incorrect display/difficulty to navigate being one of the top concerns.

-The reality is, most of the online universe was designed to be searched and viewed from the full-size displays of desktop and laptop computers.
-Mobile Web browsers have gotten better at rendering online content so it’s accessible on small screens, but this is clearly not perfect.
+While mobile web browsers have gotten better at rendering online content on small screens, it’s still not as perfect as on a desktop or laptop.
 And when customers have a bad CX on a mobile device, they’ll often call the company directly — increasing demand for the more costly Tier One agent support.

-As one example of a customer service platform with more advanced mobile support, companies using Zendesk can take advantage of its Mobile Help Center application.
-This allows users to turn existing and newly created support and service resource documents into accessible, mobile-friendly resources, as shown here:
+Zendesk is a customer service platform that offers advanced mobile support through its Mobile Help Center application.
+This allows users to turn existing and newly created support and service resource documents into accessible, mobile-friendly resources.

 2. Live Chat

 Live chat is a quick and easy way for customers to contact a company and receive an immediate response without leaving the company’s website.
-It is particularly popular with online retailers, who use live chat to answer shopper’s questions in real time — ensuring nothing stands in the way of their purchase.
+It’s particularly popular with online retailers, who use live chat to answer shopper’s questions in real time — ensuring nothing stands in the way of their purchase.

-Indeed, many live chat platforms offer functionality beyond simple communication.
-Some, for example, allow for co-browsing: This lets agents take temporary control over the customer’s browser and lead them to different products and pages on the website, helping customers find answers more quickly and improving their experience.
+For example, some allow for co-browsing, which lets agents take temporary control over the customer’s browser and lead them to different products and pages on the website, helping customers find answers more quickly.

 3. Self-Service Management

-Self-service resources are posted online to provide support information that customers can find and use themselves.
-The most common examples of self-service resources are knowledge bases and frequently asked questions (FAQ) pages.
-Compared to all other service channels, the majority of consumers in a recent survey we conducted prefer self-service.
+Self-service resources are support information that’s posted online for customers to find and use themselves, such as knowledge bases and frequently asked questions (FAQ) pages.
+Compared to all other service channels, the majority of consumers prefer self-service.

-- Allow agents to collaborate on improving support resources in real time (otherwise, the resources would be static, and could only be updated and changed by those with administrator rights).
+- Allow agents to collaborate on improving support resources in real time (otherwise, the resources would be static and could only be updated or changed by those with administrator rights).

-TeamSupport Software includes a powerful knowledge management application that lets companies select which of their internal resources can be used by the public as a self-service resource.
-The application can organize topics and present them to customers in several ways, such as by product feature or modification date.
+TeamSupport Software‘s knowledge management application allows companies to select internal resources that can be used by the public as a self-service resource.
+The application organizes topics and presents them to customers in several ways, such as by product feature or modification date.

 4. Social Media Support

-Clearly, companies need effective ways to monitor the conversations occurring on their social channels.
-This monitoring is often shared jointly by marketing and customer service departments.
+That’s why it’s vital to closely monitor the conversations occurring on social channels.
+Marketing and customer service teams should monitor the channels jointly.
 While marketing uses social channels to spread awareness about the company’s products and services, the service department monitors them for customers who need help.

-As one example, Conversocial Software offers a complete platform for managing all of a company’s social media interactions.
-It performs intelligent prioritization of tickets and issues, making sure important ones don’t get overlooked or delayed.
-It also compiles all of a company’s interactions with each customer onto one screen, simplifying agents’ workflow and allowing them work more efficiently.
+Conversocial helps companies manage their social media interactions by intelligently prioritizing tickets and issues.
+The software ensures that important tickets aren’t overlooked or delayed.
+It also compiles all interactions with each customer on a single screen, simplifying agents’ workflow and allowing them work more efficiently.

 5. Omnichannel Support

 Our fifth essential tool for improving customer experience is omnichannel customer support.
-As the name implies, this is a support platform that allows customers to contact the company on all, or one of a number of, service channels.
-Giving customers many choices is a safe way to ensure that most of their preferences will be met.
+This support platform allows customers to contact the company on all, or one of many, service channels.
+Offering multiple choices ensure that most of customer preferences are met.

-KANA Express offers a full suite of applications, such as self-service, call center, social support and knowledge management.
-It creates an ideal omnichannel support platform by integrating all the conversations from these various applications into a single portal, placing all the information agents need to offer great support front and center.
+Zoho CRM offers a full suite of applications such as self-service, call center, social media support and knowledge management.
+The omnichannel support platform integrates conversations from chats, emails, social media, phone etc., into a single portal for the agent’s benefit.